lunactic/DAS_2018_Tutorial/README.md

 - A modern browser (Firefox, Edge, Chrome)
 - A decent text editor (e.g. [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/))

-The time allocated for both parts should allow you to complete both parts.
+The allocated time for the tutorial should allow you to complete both parts.
 But feel free to spend more time on either of the two tasks if you feel like it.
 ## Tutorial on DeepDIVA